G (SEPTA Metro): SEPTA Metro era

 In 2021, SEPTA proposed rebranding their rail transit service as "SEPTA Metro" to make the system easier to navigate.
 Under this proposal, services along the Girard Avenue Line would have been rebranded as the "G" lines with a yellow color, each receiving a numeric suffix.
 Local service would become the G1 Girard Avenue Local.
 Following a period of public comment, Route 15's proposed name was simplified to "G."

-In 2023, SEPTA awarded Alstom Transportation the contract to furbish 130 new low-floor trams for the existing Subway–Surface lines, along with the Media–Sharon Hill Line, with an option for 30 more.
+In 2023, SEPTA awarded Alstom Transportation the contract to build 130 new low-floor trams for the existing Subway–Surface lines, along with the Media–Sharon Hill Line, with an option for 30 more.
 These 30 extra trams, if ordered, would replace the existing PCC-III trolleys on the G. The trolleys would be of Alstom's Citadis family and would be 80 feet in length and low-floor (and therefore fully ADA-compliant).
 While the existing PCC-III trolleys are ADA-compliant as a result of their wheelchair lift, this lift is cumbersome and presents a significant source of delays across the line during regular operation.
 The first trolley is expected to be delivered from Alstom in the Spring of 2027, with the last trolley from the base order to be delivered some time in 2030.
 SEPTA does not plan on reconstructing the G for its Trolley Modernization Program until 2041 at the earliest.

 As of July 7, 2023, the I-95 reroute work had been substantially completed, but trolley service not yet restored.
 WHYY reported that SEPTA officials had stated that several of the now twice refurbished PCC-II cars were in testing on the route and "at least" eight would be ready by "the end of the summer [2023]." [...]
 "The plan is to use trolleys and buses to serve the G, which allows us to deploy the restored trolleys while maintaining frequency on the route,” a SEPTA spokesperson told Billy Penn.
 As of August 2023, six of the cars had been restored, and SEPTA had announced a partial restoration of trolley service starting September 10, 2023.
 However, citing the need for more operator training, the agency has delayed the restoration, though still expected to resume trolley service sometime in late 2023.
 The restoration has since been pushed back to spring 2024.
 In June, SEPTA announced eight restored trolleys will resume service alongside buses on June 16, 2024.